Nitrux/nx-apphub/README.md

 NX AppHub CLI is a lightweight command-line tool for managing and building applications in Nitrux as AppImages.

 > _⚠️ Important: NX AppHub CLI primarily targets Nitrux OS, and using this utility in other distributions may or may not work.
-To request formal support for other distributions, open a PR regarding this use case; otherwise, only opening an issue will be closed._
+To request formal support for other distributions, open a PR regarding this use case._

 ### Requirements